SACAS went Global

 - The Chief Executive Officer is responsible for:

-- Maintenance of the General Component of potential Client Cancellation Report;
+- Maintenance of the General Component of Potential Client Cancellation Report;

 - Coordinating management of appeals relating to general matters until close-out.